Tensor product algebras, Grassmannians and Khovanov homology: Khovanov homology

-As the case of $\ell=2$ shows, this is not an exact functor, but we can do calculations with it by taking a projective resolution of $\mathfrak{K}_i$ as a left module.
+As the case of $\ell=0$ shows, this is not an exact functor, but we can do calculations with it by taking a projective resolution of $\mathfrak{K}_i$ as a left module.
 This can be done schematically as follows:

 Here the boxes are there to fix the sequence at their top and impose no other relations.
-This is a complex of projective left modules; there is no right action that commutes with the differentials, though by general nonsense there is one ``up to homotopy.''
+This is a complex of projective left modules; there is no right action $T^\ell$ on each of the terms in this complex that commutes with the differentials.
+However, by general nonsense there is an $A_\infty$-action of the algebra $T^{\ell}$ on the complex, that is, an action where the relations only hold up to an appropriate notion of homotopy (see \cite[\S 2.3]{Webweb}).

 What compatibility do we expect between these functors?
-For any composition of cups and caps, we have an associated functors, and obviously, we expect that any two ways of factoring a flat $(p,q)$-tangle (that is, one with no crossings) as a composition of functors will give isomorphic functors.
+For any composition of cups and caps, we have an associated functors, and we expect that any two ways of factoring a flat $(p,q)$-tangle (that is, one with no crossings) as a composition of functors will give isomorphic functors.
 However, we expect much more than this: the flat tangles form a 2-category, with morphisms given by cobordisms.

-In order to connect this construction to Khovanov homology, we use a construction of Bar-Natan which defines a quotient of this category by imposing additional relations. \begin{definition} We let $\mathcal{\dot{BN}}$ be the 2-category dotted cobordism category with the relations given in \cite[\S 11.2]{BarN05}.
-The objects of this category are non-negative integers, its 1-morphisms are flat tangles and its 2-morphisms are cobordisms decorated with dots modulo Bar-Natan's ``sphere,'' ``torus'' and ``neck cutting'' relations. \end{definition}
+In order to connect this construction to Khovanov homology, we use a construction of Bar-Natan which defines a quotient of this category by imposing additional relations. \begin{definition} We let $\mathcal{{BN}}$ be the 2-category dotted cobordism category with the relations given in \cite[\S 11.2]{BarN05}.
+The objects of this category are non-negative integers, its 1-morphisms are flat tangles and its 2-morphisms are cobordisms decorated with dots modulo Bar-Natan's ``sphere,'' ``torus'' and ``neck cutting'' relations. \end{definition} Note that this 2-category is not quite what Bar-Natan considers in \cite{BarN05}; he considers a ``canopolis'' which contains a more flexible and general notion of composition.
+For our purposes, it seems to be necessary to use this more restrictive framework.